KidPudel/Iggy-s-Vault/gamedev/unity/Scene Management in Unity.md

 ## Active Scene

-When you have multiple scenes loaded, Unity needs to know which one is "active" â€” this determines where newly instantiated objects go.
+When you have multiple scenes loaded, Unity needs to know which one is "active" , this determines where newly instantiated objects go.

 ```csharp
 // Set Level01 as active (new Instantiate calls will put objects here)